F7-bit/MOVIE_RENTAL_SHOP_DATA_ANALYSIS_SQL_PROJECT/README.md

 ## Insights and Conclusions

 1.**Customer Behavior**

-Top Customers: A small percentage of customers contribute significantly to revenue, highlighting the importance of customer retention strategies for this segment.
+**Top Customers**: A small percentage of customers contribute significantly to revenue, highlighting the importance of customer retention strategies for this segment.

-Inactive Customers: Identified a noticeable portion of inactive customers, suggesting the need for re-engagement campaigns to increase activity levels.
+**Inactive Customers**: Identified a noticeable portion of inactive customers, suggesting the need for re-engagement campaigns to increase activity levels.

 2.**Movie Performance**

-Popular Genres: Action and Comedy emerged as the most rented genres, indicating their high demand among customers.
+**Popular Genres**: Action and Comedy emerged as the most rented genres, indicating their high demand among customers.

-Revenue Drivers: High-rated movies with special features contributed significantly to revenue, emphasizing the importance of maintaining a quality selection.
+**Revenue Drivers**: High-rated movies with special features contributed significantly to revenue, emphasizing the importance of maintaining a quality selection.

 3.**Revenue Insights**

-Peak Revenue Periods: Rental activity peaked during weekends, offering opportunities for targeted promotions and events.
+**Peak Revenue Periods**: Rental activity peaked during weekends, offering opportunities for targeted promotions and events.

-Late Fees: A substantial portion of revenue came from late fees, signaling a need to balance fee structures to avoid customer dissatisfaction while maintaining profitability.
+**Late Fees**: A substantial portion of revenue came from late fees, signaling a need to balance fee structures to avoid customer dissatisfaction while maintaining profitability.

 4.**Inventory Management**

-Low Turnover Titles: Some movies had consistently low rental rates, suggesting they may need price adjustments or removal from inventory.
+**Low Turnover Titles**: Some movies had consistently low rental rates, suggesting they may need price adjustments or removal from inventory.

-Optimized Stocking: Branches with optimized inventory turnover performed better, highlighting the value of data-driven stocking strategies.
+**Optimized Stocking**: Branches with optimized inventory turnover performed better, highlighting the value of data-driven stocking strategies.

 5.**Operational Efficiency**

-Branch Comparison: Identified high-performing branches with better customer engagement and inventory utilization.
+**Branch Comparison**: Identified high-performing branches with better customer engagement and inventory utilization.
 Underperforming branches may benefit from targeted management interventions.

-Peak Times: The busiest rental periods aligned with evenings and weekends, suggesting staffing adjustments during these times to improve customer experience.
+**Peak Times**: The busiest rental periods aligned with evenings and weekends, suggesting staffing adjustments during these times to improve customer experience.

 ## Key Recommendations